Facilitator for Water, Sanitation, and Hygiene (WASH) Programs

-Niger is often called the gateway between North Africa and Sub-Saharan Africa.
+Country Context: Niger is often called the gateway between North Africa and Sub-Saharan Africa.
 It is one of the continent’s most economically impoverished countries and is at the bottom of the UN’s human development index.
 Niger has the highest fertility and population growth rates in the world.
 Fewer than 50 percent of children are enrolled in school, and its annual per capita gross domestic product is only about $800.

 Farming is limited by frequent droughts, and the country’s vast desert regions are growing because arable land is falling victim to droughts, excessive cultivation, overgrazing and deforestation.
-While 95 percent of Nigeriens are Muslim, the government is secular and there is openness to the gospel.
+While 95 percent of Nigeriens are Muslim, the government is secular and there is openness to the Gospel.
 Most non-Muslims in Niger are Christian or adherents of traditional religions.

 Jim received his bachelor’s degree in physics from Wake Forest University and his master’s degree in geological engineering at the University of Arizona.
 Prior to his service as a mission co-worker, Jim spent many years in Africa as the child of Presbyterian missionaries to Congo and doing geophysical research with the Geology Department of Duke University.

-The McGills are the parents of six children, twins Jason and Michael, Salome, Selina, and twins Joseph and John.
+Jim and Jodi are the parents of six children, twins Jason and Michael, Salome, Selina, and twins Joseph and John.
 They are members of Columbia Presbyterian Church, Decatur, Georgia, Presbytery of Greater Atlanta.